 8. Ride the Sugar Cane Train

 Who doesn’t love a train ride?
 For over 45 years, the historic Sugar Cane Train has travelled the 6 miles from Lahaina to Ka’anapali in West Maui.
 The train tour offers amazing views of the ocean.
 In the winter months, a perfect viewing opportunity to see humpback whales breaching below.
-Kids will love the train ride, and everyone will enjoy learning the interesting history of the sugar cane industry on the Island.
+Kids will love the train ride.
+Everyone will enjoy learning the interesting history of the sugar cane industry on the Island.

 Disclosure: The Travelling Mom thanks Pride of Maui for sponsorship of this post.